victor-fancelli-capdevila/abc_dl/_docs/mail-encryption.md

 ## Encryption

-Encryption of Emails is a way of assuring that only the sender and the receiver of the Email can read the Email information (for some people this can be a vital issue).
-Remember that there are always two parts in the communication (sender and receiver): hence is important to allow encryption even if you don't plan to use it, so that others (whos mail is less ) can send you encrypted messages.
+Encryption of Emails is a way of assuring that only the sender and the receiver of the Email can read the Email information (for some people, this can be a vital issue).
+Remember that there are always two parts in the communication (sender and receiver): hence it is important to allow encryption even if you don’t plan to use it, so that others (whose mail is less) can send you encrypted messages.

 ## Filters

-# Email Lists
+[Still to write]